Developer Guide

 - Inside

-first checks if the shortcut exists by callingModel.hasShortCut(toRemove)
+execute,DelShortCutCommandfirst checks if the shortcut exists by callingModel.hasShortCut(toRemove):-

 Shortcut Exists: If